JohannesLN/Obstruction-Angle-Tool/README.md

 # Obstruction-Angle-Tool
 An ESRI ArcGIS Pro Toolbox that calculates obstruction angles of windows using 3D window data and a DSM.

-ESRI Toolbox verison: 10.5/10.6 Toolbox
+ESRI Toolbox verison: 10.5/10.6 Toolbox (Copyright 2022 Esri)

 How to run tool:
   1. Add "OA_Calculator_toolbox.tbx" to ESRI ArcGIS Pro